RyanBard/fuge-examples/README.md

 ## external-service
 This example demonstrates how to connect shared infrastructure in development.
 For example, in some development teams a shared database is used for development.
 This example builds on the `services-and-infrastructure` example and introduces an additional shared database system through an external DNS record set that allows services to discover this databse as they would in production using DNS.

+## slow-shutdown
+This example demonstrates gracefully shutting down services, some of which take a while to close.